OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 1. When prompted if you are sure, select **Deploy**.
 1. When prompted to always deploy the workspace, choose **Yes**.

-If you make additional code change, you will need to run `npm run build` again and redeploy the project.
+If you make additional code changes, you'll need to run `npm run build` again and redeploy the project.

 ## Test the deployment